klamma/ar-for-eu-book/_pages/chapters/tracking.md

 Marker-based tracking can usually be done with one camera.
 The described techniques usually apply for more complex object tracking, e.g. of an HMD.

-Different techniques and technologies are avaialble for tracking.
+Different techniques and technologies are available for tracking.
 Each of them have particular requirements, use-cases as well as advantages and disadvantages.

 ## Light